simonw/datasette-publish-fly/README.md

 Since the application name is the same you don't need the `--create-volume`, `--create-db` or `--plugin-secret` options - these are persisted automatically between deploys.

 You do need to specify the full list of plugins that you want to have installed.

+You also need to include any read-only database files that are part of the instance - `content.db` in this example - otherwise the new deployment will not include them.

 ### Advanced volume usage